1965 - 1966 - 1967

 Format: 7"

-Release notes: mono, inverted matrix number on label, company cover
+Release notes: mono, inverted matrix number on labels, company cover

 Tracks: The Laughing Gnome // The Gospel According to Tony Day